-Last week I talked about why I’m such a fantatic about being prepared for terrible weather.
+Last week I talked about why I’m such a fanatic about being prepared for the terrible weather.
 Snow, hurricanes, ice, and flooding are one thing, but something we didn’t address?
 Zombies.
-Zombies are a real threat people.
+Zombies are a real threat, people.
 BELIEVE.

 If the roads are impassable due to ice, fallen tree limbs, or fallen limbs because of the zombie

-apolypse, you don’t want to have to venture out to a grocery store.
-That is why food preservation and preparation are so important going in to the winter months.
+apocalypse, you don’t want to have to venture out to a grocery store.
+That is why food preservation and preparation are so important going into the winter months.

 After years of not having space to store a lot of excess food, I’ve gone a wee bit nutty now that we have a garage.
 Those of you who follow my blog via Facebook might remember the 300 lbs of wheat berries and 75 pounds of juicing oranges I currently have in my garage…